Dhrumil-Rana/Flask_QA/README.md

 What things you need to install the software and how to install them.

 ```
+This project uses postgreSQL and you need to create a database and then run the queries from **table.sql** to create a table.

 Create a virtual environment:
 python -m venv <name>
 Activate it: